“Let your community feed your creativity.”

 Concerts are social events, so hospitality businesses make natural partners for performers.

-We might obtain underwriting from a local winery, restaurant, bakery, grocer, or ice cream vendor.
+We might obtain underwriting from the likes of a local brewery, winery, restaurant, bakery, grocer, or ice cream vendor.
 Then, on top of including our sponsor’s name and logo in our promos, they could provide refreshments at our local event.

 It’s best if such sponsors offer unique opportunities to our audiences, things that our fans will value – not only tasty treats but also coupons, debuts of new ice cream flavors, prepaid discounts along the lines of Groupons, and so forth.

 Musicians who present kids’ concerts, for instance, can affiliate with music, toy, or sporting goods stores.
-Classical players who bring in older audiences might work with businesses that specialize in luxury goods.
+Classical players who bring in adult and senior audiences might work with businesses that specialize in luxury goods.

 The idea is to identify reputable retailers that would be of interest to our fans and can help us expand our audience base.
 We then collaborate with those businesses to make our events maximally buzzworthy, profitable, and fun.

-One word of caution: if we normally sell our own merch at our concerts, such arrangements can cut into our sales.
+One word of caution: if we normally sell our own merch at our concerts, arrangements in which retailers sell their wares at our events can cut into our own sales.
 So, as with any venture, we need plan with care.
-Ideally, we’d create merch that our sponsors would want to sell at their establishments.
+Ideally, we’d create some merch that our sponsors would want to sell at their establishments.

 Related articles can be found under the Entrepreneurship category.